AbhiShake1/json_renderer/README.md

 # json renderer

-this is an early stage of a proof-of-concept library that renders widgets based on the schema that you create
+this is an early stage of a proof-of-concept library that renders widgets based on the schema that you define

 ## how does it work?